The Busywork of Stopping Me

 Because the doctor meant steroids.
 Steroids meant no sleep (and weight gain.)
 Besides, that’s why we have Pinterest.

 Imagine if you will, an educated woman, mother of 5, sometimes 6… hubby says no way to 7, but has never turned anyone away, in her pajamas typing this into her Pinterest search….

 HOME REMEDY SINUS INFECTION

-I love Pintrest.
+I will save you some busy work.
 DO NOT PIN THE APPLE CIDER VINEGAR SINUS WASH.

 Fear the apple cider vinegar sinus wash like Baptists fear an Ouija board and all you can drink pitcher Margaritas.
 The FBI should have anything associated with this wash on the terror watch list.
 If you dare venture down this homeopathic assault on humanity, PLEASE follow the directions.